Zerah Pulsipher was one of my ancestors–a good man who did a lot of great things. These are a few of his stories.

 This company of over 500 Saints–known as the Kirtland Camp–made the 866 mile journey to Missouri over the course of the next three months in difficult circumstances.
 They were organized in much the same way as future camps that traveled to Utah: divided into companies of tens, with captains over each, ultimately responding to the Presidents of the Seventy.
 The camp was generally awakened at 4:00 am each day.
 At 4:20 the families would join together for prayers.
 By seven or eight o’clock they were generally on their way, traveling from twelve to twenty miles a day, often fighting against muddy roads and lack of money.
 They earned income by performing odd jobs along the way.
 Discouragement was enough of a problem that by the time they reached Springfield, Illinois, the company had been reduced to 260 persons (see Allen, J.B., Leonard, G. M., 1992, p.
 125; Anderson, K. R., 1989, 1996, pp. 240-241).

 His family was among the Saints the left Nauvoo on 2 February 1846.
-As they crossed Iowa, Zera “frequently went ahead to pioneer the way” (In Lund, 1953, p.
-20).
+As they crossed Iowa, Zerah “frequently went forward to Pineer [pioneer] the way and organize places for the poor to stop that was not able to go any farther” (Pulsipher Z., “Autobiographical Sketch #2”).
 He went with Parley and Orson Pratt to find the location for Garden Grove, a place where the poor could stop while the forward company went onward.
 He then settled in Winter Quarters, where the family suffered immensely again.
 Then, he traveled to Salt Lake during the year 1848, serving as a captain of 100 along the way under Brigham Young, and arrived in September of that year.

 Obedience and Disobedience

 People are people and are prone to mistakes.
-Parley Pratt and Zera both had theirs.
+Parley Pratt and Zerah both had theirs.

 During the Kirtland era, there was a time where many leaders of the Church doubted Joseph Smith or totally apostatized.